nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Editing a tag: `tag`

-Modifies the tags of a specified client.
+You can modify the tags of a specified client.

 **Format**: `tag INDEX [a/TAG] [d/TAG]`
 * Use `a/` to add a tag, and `d/` to delete a tag.